* Not applicable for customers from the Dominican Republic

 All-Star Game Tie Rule

-If the 2022 MLB All-Star game is tied after 9 innings, the game will go Home Run contest.
+If the 2022 MLB All-Star game is tied after 9 innings, the game will go to a Home Run contest.
 A single run will be added to the total score for the winning team.

 If this occurs, the final score will be the official score for grading purposes on all sides Money Lines, Totals, and Run Lines.